pyk595/tp/docs/UserGuide.md

 ### Editing a contact: `edit`

-Edits an existing contact in the application.
+If you realise you need to change a client's outdated information, you can `edit` an existing contact in the application.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [b/BIRTH_DATE]
 [t/TAG]…​`